nlytridis/Diploma-Thesis/README.md

 # diplomatiki
-A Uniﬁed Novel Neural Network Approach for EEG Classiﬁcation
+A Deep Machine Learning architecture for filtering and Classification of Motor Imagery EEG data